RedisLabs/redisraft/docs/Deployment.md

 Once the node is removed, the remaining cluster nodes will drop their connections to the removed node

 > :warning: The removed node itself must be terminated manually after being removed.
-It's especially important to shut down the node if it's still operational, as it it may maintain stale state
+It's especially important to shut down the node if it's still operational, as it may maintain stale state
 > about the RedisRaft cluster it belonged to.

 Configuration